Bunli

 Update Notifications

-Notify users of new versions:
+Notify users of new versions using the npm registry API:

 // src/utils/check-update.ts

-export async function checkForUpdates(currentVersion: string) {
+export async function checkForUpdates(currentVersion: string, packageName: string) {

 try {

-const latest = await getLatestVersion('my-cli')
+const latest = data.version;

-if (latest > currentVersion) {
+if (latest !== currentVersion) {

-console.log(`\n Update available: ${currentVersion} → ${latest}`)
+console.log(`\n Update available: ${currentVersion} → ${latest}`);

-console.log(' Run: npm update -g my-cli\n')
+console.log(` Run: npm update -g ${packageName}\n`);

 }